postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 When you **Send** a request to your mock server URL it will send back one of the examples you added to the request with the same path and method. ([You can provide multiple examples](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) and Postman will return the one that matches your request configuration most closely).

-If you specified a delay for your mock server, Postman will wait the specified period of time before sending the response.
+If you configured a delay for your mock server, Postman will wait the specified period of time before sending the response.

 > Your Postman account gives you a limited number of free mock server calls per month.
 Check your [usage limits](https://go.postman.co/usage).